anuruddhal/uop_session/README.md

 ![Entity Relationship Diagram](images/bal-forum-erd.png)

-## Task 5 - Deploy and test the services using Docker
+## Task - Deploy and test the services using Docker and Kubernetes

 Build the docker images for the `bal-forum` and the `sentiment-api` services and run them using docker compose.
 The docker compose file is available in the `backend` directory.